Using Git and Github for LaTeX writing

 As an academic, I spend my life writing papers.
 Since these papers are mostly about math or some applications of math, I am an extensive user of latex.

-Is’nt version control used to write code and not latex documents ?
+Isn’t version control used to write code and not latex documents ?

-• Use branches as you’ll use them for code : to developp a new idea, change a theorem, etc.. and keep on master the most finished version of the paper.
+- Use branches as you’ll use them for code: to develop a new idea, alter a theorem, etc. and keep on

 But some less evident things might also simplify drastically your life.